PHILLIPS MUSIC CENTER

 Studios / Practice Rooms

-Every practice room and studio is fitted with a Kawai upright or grand piano, and many have large windows overlooking the natural beauty of Coy Pond and the 400+ acres of Gordon-owned woods.
-In addition to the piano studio fitted with two Steinway D concert grand pianos (a New York and a Hamburg), piano majors are offered designated practice rooms fitted with Kawai and Steinway grand pianos.
-Several other practice rooms are designated for other instruments including organ, double bass, cello, and harpsichord practice rooms.
+Most practice rooms and studios are fitted with an upright or grand piano, and many have large windows overlooking the natural beauty of Coy Pond and the 400+ acres of Gordon-owned woods.
+In addition to the piano studio fitted with two Steinway D concert grand pianos (a New York and a Hamburg), piano majors are offered a designated practice room with a Steinway grand piano.
+Several other practice rooms are designated for other instruments including organ and harpsichord practice rooms.

 The classroom in Phillips Music Center—outfitted with its own grand piano, high fidelity audio system, wireless internet access, and a SMART Board interactive whiteboard—is home to many of Gordon's music courses.
 Graduate and undergraduate students alike find the classroom, with its view of Coy Pond, a comfortable and inspiring place in which to learn.
 In addition to the Phillips classroom, music courses are taught in the Phillips Recital Hall (above), the A. J. Gordon Memorial Chapel (below), the Music Technology Lab (below), the Jenks Learning Resource Center, and Chase Hall.